Jay-Day/Alternative-Endgame/Vanilla(Era)/19s/STV Fishing Tourney.md

-Join XPOFF Discord Here

-*****Classic WoW*****

-The Stranglethorn Fishing Extravaganza
+# The Stranglethorn Fishing Extravaganza

 Hello fishermen and fisherladies!

-First off, I would like to thank everyone for their continuous support for this guide, as it is my most worked piece on XpOff.
-Some of you will notice this guide has drastically changed, as I have completely reworked this guide to be PURELY for Classic WoW.
-I realized this guide has been out of date for Retail WoW (currently patch 8.3) and the event itself is somewhat irrelevant to twinks now.
-Have a good read :)

 It is now time to finally fish for our Lucky Fishing Hats and Nat Pagle's Extreme Anglin' Boots!
 Whether you are veteran twinks, private server experts, or beginner twinks, I truly hope everyone will find something helpful in this guide.
 Hopefully after this guide, you will have a clear idea of when, where and what to do next Sunday during the Stranglethorn Fishing Extravaganza.
 This guide is not magic, it will not increase the drop chance of Keefer's Angelfish, nor will it influence the Gods of Tastyfish pools from swirling up to your feet.

 However, in this guide I will explain:

-Stranglethorn Fishing Extravaganza 101
+- Stranglethorn Fishing Extravaganza 101
-The process of getting ready
+- The process of getting ready
-Pool locations
+- Pool locations
-Meeting the fishies
+- Meeting the fishies
-Lucky Fishing Hat & Nat Pagle's Extreme Anglin' Boots Where should I fish?
+- Lucky Fishing Hat & Nat Pagle's Extreme Anglin' Boots
-I hope you guys have a good, and knowledgeable read :)
+- Where should I fish?

-1. Stranglethorn Fishing Extravaganza 101
+## 1. Stranglethorn Fishing Extravaganza 101